 How do I Get My Child To Listen?

-At the right time in our sessions together, I asked her this question:
+When the time was right I asked her this question:

 Why do you think your children don’t listen to you?

-She did not come up with the usual answers: my child is disrespectful; my child is always on their device; my child only hears what they want to hear; my child only hears me when I raise my voice.
+She did not come up with the usual answers: my child is disrespectful; my child is always on their device; only hears what they want to hear; listens to me when I raise my voice.

 (Notice the pattern to these answers?
 For the most part, they point to the child).

 This brave, vulnerable and courageous mum said this: